“Nixon vs. Kennedy” Review

 - All aboard the Pete Campbell hate train!
 His unscrupulous actions in this episode had me wishing that Don, or Bert Cooper (or anyone, really), would punch him square in the face.
 Unfortunately, we’ll have to wait until season five for that to happen.

-- “Nixon vs. Kennedy” marks the first appearance of Herman “Duck” Phillips, the new head of accounts.
+- “Nixon vs. Kennedy” marks the first appearance of Herman “Duck” Phillips, whom Don has hired as the new Head of Account Services.
 The most interesting thing about him?
 His name is Duck.
+And he apparently had to resign from his last job because he was a raging alcoholic who disgraced his family.

-- The Sterling Cooper election party is a good example of how things that were normalized back then would be considered sexual assault today.
+- The Sterling Cooper election party is a good example of how things that were “normal” back then would be considered sexual assault today.
 Case in point: Ken Cosgrove chases down one of the secretaries, lifts up her skirt and checks the color of her panties.
-She laughs it off, and then shares a drink with him.
+She laughs it off and then shares a drink with him.

 - Paul Kinsey and Joan Holloway share a tender moment after everyone else has passed out.
 She tells him that he talks too much, and he asks her to dance.
 A possible romance between them had already been hinted at, though it seems that this scene represents a mutual split.